 Lazy summer afternoons take on a different aspect when viewed from the stands of a Salt Lake Bees game.
 Utah's professional baseball team is as competitive as they come, and finished 2007 as division champs.
 The Bees have sent more than 10 players to the big leagues, so there's always the chance of getting an early look at a future Major League MVP.
 Their stadium features one of the best mountain views in minor league baseball, and feature fireworks displays after home games.

 In just a few short years, Utah major league soccer team Real Salt Lake has become a much-loved staple in the Utah sports community.
 And for some fast speed on ice, visitors can catch Utah's ECHL ice hockey team, the Utah Grizzlies.
-Home games take place at the E-Center, which also hosted Olympic hockey and speed skating events during the 2002 Winter Olympics.
+Home games take place at the Maverick Center, which also hosted Olympic hockey and speed skating events during the 2002 Winter Olympics.

 Summers are a great time to sample the many Salt Lake City attractions.
-Outdoor activities abound, and the reliably good Salt Lake City weather brings out the crowds.
+Outdoor activities abound, and the good Salt Lake City weather brings out the crowds.
 On Saturdays, many head to downtown Pioneer Park where the Downtown Farmer's Market (one of the largest in the country) offers an astonishing array of local produce, baked goods, artisan crafts, and entertainment.

 Summer is also Salt Lake City's outdoor festival season.
 Almost every weekend, visitors will find a festival celebrating Utah's love of music, art, jazz, ethnic diversity, and more